-More than ever, ISPs are looking at engagement metrics in addition to complaints and bounces when assessing sender reputation, so the fewer recipients who delete your messages and the more they open or click the better!
+More than ever, ISPs are looking at engagement metrics in addition to complaints and bounces when determining your sender reputation, so the fewer recipients who delete your messages and the more they open or click the better.

 Recipients Unsubscribe from Future Messages

-At any point, recipients might read a message you have sent and decide they’re no longer interested in receiving emails from you.
+At any point, recipients might decide they are no longer interested in receiving emails from you.
 Subscribers unsubscribing from the list will not necessarily harm your reputation as long as they opt-out through a valid unsubscribe link that is included in your email.
 Unsubscribing should be easy – requiring users to log in, retype their email address or other steps can lead to user frustration and complaints, this process should be as simple as possible.

 To make it easy for your recipients to opt-out, consider including an “Instant Unsubscribe” link that requires only a single click in your message.
-You can do this automatically when you send your messages with a regular email marketing service provider simply by clicking the “Add a standard Unsubscribe Link” checkbox when you’re creating a new campaign.
+You can do this automatically when you send your messages with Cakemail simply by clicking the “Add a standard Unsubscribe Link” checkbox when you’re creating a new campaign.

-Email marketing is an iterative process, as you gradually adjust your audience and your content to get the best results.
-To do this, you need to track every aspect of your campaign: whether messages are delivered, opened, clicked, forwarded or if they have been acted on.
+Email marketing is an iterative process, as you gradually tune your audience and content to achieve the best results.
+To do this, you need to track every aspect of your campaign: whether messages are delivered, opened, clicked, forwarded or if they have been acted upon.